MileHacker Logo

 • No important natural bodies of water for extensive water sports.

-• Some local parks or resorts might offer paddle boats on small lakes.
+• Some parks in the area or resorts might offer paddle boats on small lakes.

 • Swimming pools in hotels.